andirkh/hummingbun/README.md

 # HummingBun

-Can a new SSG emerge in a sea of options?
-Even if it's the 12312392910th SSG out there?
-Yes
+"Can a static site generator be simple yet versatile?"

 ## Background
-This static site generator is my open source personal project that I work when I have a time.
+This static site generator is my personal open source project that I work when I have a time.
 The [story started](https://github.com/andirkh/andirkh/issues/5) when I want to move to another SSG.
 I used Hugo as my personal web blog, however my `go` and `hugo` version on that blog was 5-6 years behind.
 So I decided to create a simple and reliable SSG by myself using [Bun](https://bun.sh/).

 ![header](readme_header.png)